opentable/otj-pg-embedded/README.md

 * Why not just use Testcontainers directly?

 You can, and it should work well for you.
 The builders, the api compatibility, the wrapping around Flyway - that's the added value.
-But certainly there's no real reason you can't use [TestContainers](https://testcontainers.com/) directly - they have their own Junit4 and Junit5 Rules/Extensions.
+But certainly there's no real reason you can't use [TestContainers](https://testcontainers.com/) directly - they have their own JUnit Jupiter extensions.

 * Why not use a maven plugin approach like `fabric8-docker-maven`?